Youncy-Hu/Spherical-SI-TI/README.md

 # Spherical-SI-TI
-This python script is for SI and TI measurement in the spherical domain for 360&ordm video.
+This python script is for SI and TI measurement for 360&deg; video in the spherical domain.

 ## __Requirement__
 * Python > 3.5